-The goal of currency management is to minimize the short-term adverse effects of currency exhange rate fluctuations on the Group’s earnings and financial position.
+The goal of currency management is to minimize the short-term adverse effects of currency exchange rate fluctuations on the Group’s earnings and financial position.

-As Husqvarna Group sells products in approximately 100 countries, the Group is exposed to such exchange rate fluctuations.
-They affect the Group’s earnings in terms of translation of income statements in foreign subsidiaries, i.e. translation exposure, as well as the sale of products on the export market and purchase of materials in foreign currecies, i.e. transaction exposure, and also in terms of translation of balance sheet items such as trade receivables and payables.
+As Husqvarna Group sells its products in more than 100 countries, the Group is exposed to such exchange rate fluctuations.
+The fluctuations affect the Group’s earnings in terms of translation of income statements in foreign subsidiaries, i.e. translation exposure, as well as the sale of products on the export market and purchases of materials in foreign currencies, i.e. transaction exposure, and also in terms of translation of balance sheet items such as trade receivables and payables.

-Translation exposure is related primarily to earnings in JPY, EUR, CNY, RUB and USD while transaction exposure is related primarily to EUR, USD, RUB, CAD and CNY.
+Translation exposure is related primarily to USD, JPY, EUR, CNY and GBP while transaction exposure is related primarily to EUR, USD, CAD and CNY.
 The Group’s globally widespread production and sales enable the various exchange-rate effects to offset each other to some extent.

 Changes in exchange rates also affect Group equity.
 The difference between the assets and liabilities of foreign subsidiaries in foreign currencies is affected by such changes, which generate translation differences that impact equity.
-The Group does not normally hedge net investments in foreign operations.
-At year-end 2012, most foreign net assets were in USD and EUR.
-(For more information see note 2 in the Annual Report 2012)
+At year-end 2014, most foreign net assets were in USD and EUR.